Minerals are necessary to keep the body healthy and increase the efficiency of your body to perform different tasks.

-It is necessary to maintain a balance between phosphorous and calcium intake to prevent from bones abnormalities.
+It is necessary to maintain a balance between phosphorous and calcium intake to prevent bone abnormalities.

-According to research, most of the Potassium (approximately 98%) can be found in body cells, out of this, 80% is found in the muscle cell and rest 20% is found in bones, liver and blood cells.
+According to research, most of the Potassium (approximately 98%) can be found in body cells, out of this, 80% is found in the muscle cell, and the rest 20% is found in bones, liver, and blood cells.

 - Potassium helps in maintaining the fluid level in control and balance the effect of consuming too much sodium

-- Potassium is a very important mineral for the nerve system as nerve system transform messages between body and brain.
+- Potassium is a very important mineral for the nerve system as the nerve system transform messages between the body and brain.

-- Potassium is important for smooth contraction of muscles and heartbeat
+- Potassium is important for the smooth contraction of muscles and heartbeat

 - Potassium helps in reducing blood pressure

-- Potassium provides protection against stroke (stroke occurs due to lack of blood flow to the brain and can lead you toward sudden death).
+- Potassium protects against stroke (stroke occurs due to a lack of blood flow to the brain and can lead you toward sudden death).